The United States Congress designated the Welcome Creek Wilderness (map

 and is managed by the Forest Service.

 The Welcome Creek Wilderness is located in the Rock Creek drainage 25 miles east of Missoula, Montana.
 This 28,135 acre wilderness measures, approximately, nine miles by seven miles.
-The ridges are steep and the valleys narrow.
-Finding a flat tent spot can be difficult in much of the area.
-Most of the land is heavily timbered with pine, fir and larch (although the south-facing slopes have a few open but very steep grassy slopes) and is extremely rocky.
-Welcome Creek flows south and east, providing a home to native trout.
-Hunters and a few adventurous fishermen are the most common visitors to this wilderness.
-This wilderness areas has outstanding opportunities for solitude.
+The ridges are steep, the valleys narrow, and numerous talus slopes are found throughout the landscape.
+Most of this Wilderness is heavily forested with pine, fir and larch.
+South-facing areas have a few open, steep, and grassy slopes that provide winter range for deer and elk.
+Mountain lions, moose, black bears, and the occasional grizzly bear also wander through these mountains.
+Welcome Creek itself flows cold and clear providing habitat for native trout.
+There are approximately 28 miles of trail in this Wilderness area, as well as, outstanding opportunities for solitude.
+There are no lakes in this Wilderness.